adon-cloudcannon/landing-page-test/src/collections/posts/how-to-become-a-web-developer-a-roadmap-for-self-guided-learning.md

 Now that you have mastered your craft as a self-taught web developer, it’s time to show the world what you can do!
 Whether you plan to apply for web development jobs, or become a freelance web developer, your potential employers or clients will want to see your work.
 Put your new skills to good use by building a professional portfolio website to showcase your web development skills.
 Be sure to make your portfolio accessible through your CV, GitHub account, and professional LinkedIn profile.

 Begin reaching out to potential employers on popular <a target="_blank" rel="noopener" href="https://skillcrush.com/blog/job-sites-to-find-your-first-developer-job/">job boards for web developers</a>, or potential web development clients on <a target="_blank" rel="noopener" href="https://www.hostinger.com/tutorials/freelance-websites-for-developers">freelance platforms for web developers</a>.
 If you are seeking traditional employment it is a good idea to <a target="_blank" rel="noopener" href="https://brainstation.io/career-guides/web-developer-interview-questions">brush up on your job interviewing skills</a> so you can make your best impression.

-For aspiring freelance web developers, dedicate some time to learn how to <a target="_blank" rel="noopener" href="https://gracethemes.com/5-ways-to-prepare-for-negotiating-your-first-offer-as-a-web-developer/">negotiate your first offers as a freelance web developer</a>.
-And remember that it is important to adopt a growth mindset in this field of work: a career in web development will make you a life-long learner!
+For aspiring freelance web developers, check out our [comprehensive guide to becoming a freelance web developer](/blog/how-to-become-a-freelance-web-developer-a-comprehensive-guide/).
+You'll learn how to set up your freelance business, attract your first clients, how much to charge for your services, and how to keep growing your business!
+Remember that it is important to adopt a growth mindset in this field of work: a career in web development will make you a life-long learner!